romen-git2/100-days-of-code/README.md

 * **Day 15 -** Implemented the Command Pattern to encapsulate agent actions as objects.
 This decoupling allows the agent to separate planning (building a queue of commands) from execution, enabling features like task batching, undo capability and clear audit logs for complex reasoning chains.
 * **Day 16 -** Applied the Adapter Pattern to bridge the gap between agent's standard interface and incompatible third-party APIs.
 This allows the agent to utilize a diverse range of external tools (like legacy weather services) without cluttering the core logic with messy translation code.
 * **Day 17 -** Implemented the Facade Pattern to simplify complex subsystem interactions.
 By hiding the intricate details of multiple tools (like initializing databases, authenticating and logging) behind a single front door interface, the agent can focus on high-level goals without getting bogged down in low-level configuration.
+* **Day 18 -** Successfully integrated the Factory, Observer and Decorator patterns into a unified sensor monitoring system.
+This demonstrated the synergy of design patterns - the Factory handled object creation, the Decorator managed logging (cross-cutting concerns) and the Observer handled real-time alerts, resulting in a highly decoupled and scalable architecture.

 ---